innovationmauritiustelecom/video_player_360/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+For now only for iOS.
+Android support coming soon.